 The municipal council ('gemeenteraad')

-The municipal council represents the citizens of Almere.
-It is responsible for policy framework, budget assessment and supervision of the municipal executive.
-The members of the municipal council are elected every four years by the local electorate (residents of 18 years and older).
-The size of the municipality determines the number of councilors.
-With a population of 195,000 residents, Almere has 39 councilors.
-The seats on the municipal council are allocated according to the proportion of the vote.
-Almere’s municipal council consists of the following parties:
+The members of the council are elected every four years by the local electorate (residents of 18 years and older).
+The size of the citydetermines the number of councillors.
+With a population of almost 200.000 residents, Almere has 39 councillors.
+The seats on the city council are allocated according to the proportion of the vote.
+Almere's city council consists of the following parties:

 |Party||Place in political spectrum||Seats|